SirYancy/computer-apps/book/ch4-spreadsheets/tutorial-advanced-functions.md

     ![](images/advanced/6.png)

-4. In the *Criteria* box, enter a string with your name in quotation marks.
-In my case, I entered the string "Eric".
+4. Let's find out how much the seller *Eric* sold.
+In the *Criteria* box, enter a string with the name in quotation marks.
+Specifically, you will enter the string "Eric".
 5. Finally, click in the *Sum\_range* box, and then select the entire column of dollar totals.
 Excel will abbreviate this to [Order Total].
 Make sure your dialog looks like this before pressing